dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 speak for me probably wouldn't be too bad.
 However, I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I'd sink to their level.
-And I just sat there, while they made my life miseraable;
+And I just sat there, while they made my life miserable;
 they ruined my life and I just sat there!
 They obliterated any confidence anyone had in my in my workplace and they did so in a calculated, strategic manner.